adithya44/DLND-image-classification/README.md

 ### **Project 2**

 In this project we have to build and run a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) using [TensorFlow](https://www.tensorflow.org/) and use it to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+The project was writen in Python (on a Jupyter notebook) using the libraries numpy, pickle and tensorflow, running on an Anaconda environment.

 #### Topics covered